Victoria is one of the greatest places in the world to live, work and play. Victorians are innovative, compassionate, creative and hard-working.

 Centred on Aboriginal self-determination, it drives, coordinates, and advises on policy and strategic reform across government to improve the health of Aboriginal people living in Victoria.

-Provides budget, investment and accountability strategies, financial, commercial, and service management, and sector funding, pricing and costing for the department.
+Provides budget, investment, procurement and accountability strategy and frameworks; and financial, commercial, and service management advice across the department.

 Safer Care Victoria